KenKundert/quantiphy/doc/examples.rst

 Cryptocurrency Example
 ----------------------

-This example is displays the current price of various cryptocurrencies and the total value of a hypothetical portfolio of currencies. *QuantiPhy* performs conversions from the prices of various currencies to dollars.
+This example displays the current price of various cryptocurrencies and the total value of a hypothetical portfolio of currencies. *QuantiPhy* performs conversions from the prices of various currencies to dollars.
 The latest prices are downloaded from cryptocompare.com.
 A summary of the prices is printed and